informatics-isi-edu/ermrestjs/docs/dev-docs/api.md

 {{/each}}

 **Kind**: global function
-**Returns**: array of strings from value that match the regular expression
+**Returns**: array of strings from value that match the regular expression or
 <a name="appLinkFn"></a>

 ## appLinkFn : <code>function</code>